Buffalo bishop under fire for handling of misconduct resigns

 Malone later endorsed the same priest for a job as a cruise ship chaplain, even after he was also accused of making unwanted advances toward young men.

-Malone has admitted to making mistakes in cases involving adult victims, but he had firmly refused to resign.
+Malone has admitted to making mistakes in cases involving adult victims, but he had firmly refused to resign and insisted he wanted to remain on the job to see the diocese through a process of “renewal.”

 Pressure though on him to leave has been intense.